-Shoreline Municipal Code (SMC) chapter 10.05, Model Traffic Ordinance, establishes non-criminal traffic infraction provisions, and generally reflects Chapter 308-330 Washington Administrative Code (WAC) with some exceptions (per SMC 10.05.020), and amendments (per SMC 10.05.030).
-SMC 10.05.035 establishes a specific monetary penalty for impounded vehicles but is otherwise silent on monetary penalties for parking violations.
-As such, parking violation monetary penalties default to the State minimum of \$20, which is less than the cost to the City for King County to process parking violations at approximately \$27.

-In discussion of the October 2019 Light Rail Subarea Parking Study, the City Council supported the recommendation to develop City-specific monetary penalties in order to recover the cost of processing parking violations and to offset the cost for new dedicated parking enforcement resources needed to address existing and increased future parking enforcement activities.
-Staff developed Ordinance No. 889 to establish a City penalty for parking violations, thereby increasing the minimum parking violation monetary penalty from \$20 to \$50 and establishing a \$25 delinquency penalty for untimely payment as authorized by RCW 46.63.110(4).
-In addition, the proposed ordinance includes updates to provide greater clarity, corrects two references to the WAC, and deletes existing references to administrative fees associated with vehicle impound as these fees are inconsistent with current practice.
+Shoreline Municipal Code (SMC) Chapter 10.05, Model Traffic Ordinance, establishes non-criminal traffic infraction provisions, and generally reflects Chapter 308-330 Washington Administrative Code (WAC) with some exceptions (per SMC 10.05.020), and amendments (per SMC 10.05.030).
+Parking violation monetary penalties for Shoreline currently default to the State minimum of \$20, which is less than the cost to the City for King County to process parking violations at approximately \$27.
+Anticipating the continued uptick in parking citations, the desire to have fines to cover the King County processing costs and the need for a dedicated parking enforcement position in 2024, staff developed proposed Ordinance No. 889.
+This proposed ordinance reduces parking enforcement costs to the City by increasing the minimum parking violation monetary penalty from default of \$20 to \$50 and creates a \$25 delinquency penalty for untimely payment as authorized by RCW 46.63.110(4).
+In addition, proposed Ordinance No. 889 includes updates to provide greater clarity, corrects two references to the WAC, and deletes existing references to administrative fees associated with vehicle impound as these fees are inconsistent with current practice.